MaxMcIntyre/Year3-Notes/cs331/cs331-notes.md

 ### Basic Structure of ANNs:
 * Input layer, hidden layers, output layer
-* When we say N-layer neural network, we do not count the input layer
+* When we say $N$-layer neural network, we do not count the input layer
 * A neural network must have one input and one output layer, but can have 0 or many hidden layers
 * A feedforward neural network is an ANN in which information only moves in one direction - forward
    * There are no cycles or loops in the network